OfficeDev/Microsoft-Teams-Samples/samples/bot-streaming/csharp/README.md

     - **Zip** up the contents of the `appPackage` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
     - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app".
 Browse to and Open the .zip file.
 At the next dialog, click the Add button.)
     - Add the app to personal scope (Supported scopes)
-    - With CTRL + Alt + Shift + 8 open the UI dev tools pane.
-Go to "Settings" and search `enablebotstreaming`.
-Enable the flag and reload the page for the UI to reflect the changes and allow UI to reflect streaming feature changes.

 **Note**: If you are facing any issue in your app, please uncomment [this](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-streaming/csharp/AdapterWithErrorHandler.cs#L25) line and put your debugger for local debug.

 ## Running the sample

-You can interact with this bot in Teams by sending it a message, or selecting a command from the command list.
-The bot will respond to the following strings.

 **Install App in Teams:**
 ![InstallApp ](Images/1.InstallApp.png)